jbailey4/issue-prioritizer/README.md

 - React Testing Library
 - Prettier

+Reordering of issues to adjust the priority is done through drag and drop gestures and/or keyboard up/down arrow keys.
+The [`react-beautiful-dnd`](https://github.com/atlassian/react-beautiful-dnd) project is used to enable this behavior.
+Rationale for choosing this project: it's well supported, large feature-set, and thoroughly documented.

+_Note: There is a UI bug related to drag and drop where the issue table rows collapse while dragging.
+This can be fixed with more advanced integration with `react-beautiful-dnd`._

 ## Application Overview

 The core of the application can be found in the `src` folder at the root of the project.